Alexander

 THE KING OF PERSIA

-INDIA AND CAPTURE OF HERCULES’ AORNOS
+INDIA AND THE CAPTURE OF HERACLES’ AORNOS

 After successfully completing the earthworks and siege ramps, he led a bold and aggressive attack directly against the fortress.
 Faced with imminent defeat, the demoralized defenders abandoned their posts and fled, enabling Alexander’s forces to triumphantly occupy the summit.
-Plutarch highlights this victory as emblematic of his superlative ambition, conquering a fortress reputed to be invincible and thereby achieving enduring fame.
+Plutarch highlights this victory as emblematic of his superlative ambition: conquering a fortress reputed to be invincible and thereby achieving enduring fame.
 Aornos demonstrated Alexander’s tactical genius and unparalleled perseverance.

-MALLI AND BACK TO PERSIA
+MALLI AND THE RETURN TO PERSIA

 His soldiers, exhausted from endless fighting, could march no more.